vitorfhc/vitorfalcao.com/content/posts/self-xss-to-7500-bounty.md

 # Self-XSS

-A smart reader will notice that the file we upload is a digital product for sale, meaning customers can't access it through `/api/marketplace/files/1234` without proper permissions—which they only get after purchasing.
+You may have noticed that the file we upload is a digital product for sale, meaning customers can't access it through `/api/marketplace/files/1234` without proper permissions—which they only get after purchasing.
 Since buying the product requires significant user interaction, the bug's severity would be reduced to low.
 Without finding any IDOR vulnerabilities or similar bypasses for this restriction, we were left with what amounts to a self-XSS that has no real security impact.

 ![image.png](/img/self-xss-to-7500-bounty/image%205.png)